 - Measures temperatures using mercury

-Thermometer, -40 to 120 F, Permacolor filled, max/min, magnet reset, registers high & low readings from last setting
+Maximum/Minimum Thermometer, -40° to 120°F temperature range, mercury filled, magnet reset, registers high & low readings from last setting, white plastic casing (item may be prohibited in certain U.S. states)

 Taylor 5458 Specifications